-Referrals should be considered by the SPECIAL EDUCATION DEPT. or other qualified professional, as outlined below, to determine whether there is reason to suspect that the student has a disability and is in need of special education and related services.
-Each campus should have a designated staff member responsible for receiving referrals from the SPECIAL EDUCATION DEPT. All referrals should be forwarded to SPECIAL EDUCATION DEPT. If a parent or legal guardian makes a referral to a general education teacher, a paraprofessional or campus office staff, the parent should be directed to SPECIAL EDUCATION DEPT. on the student's campus who is responsible for receiving referrals.
+Referrals should be considered by The Director of Specialized Instruction/The District Diagnostician. or other qualified professional, as outlined below, to determine whether there is reason to suspect that the student has a disability and is in need of special education and related services.
+Each campus should have a designated staff member responsible for receiving referrals.
+All referrals should be forwarded to The Director of Specialized Instruction/The District Diagnostician.
+If a parent or legal guardian makes a referral to a general education teacher, a paraprofessional or campus office staff, the parent should be directed to the Principal/Counselor on the student's campus who is responsible for receiving referrals.